anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

-Let us refer to the data traffic networking configuration of Figure 4-1 to be part of the hp-B1-a and hp-B4-a host profiles and this requires the configurations as Table 4-3.
+Let us refer to the data traffic networking configuration of Figure 4-1 to be part of the hp-B1-a and hp-B4-a host profiles and this requires the configurations as the following Table.

 .. list-table:: Configuration of Basic Flavor Capabilities
    :widths: 20 10 10 10